The Bible says in Psalm 106:1-2, Praise ye

 the people of God, many of whom are weak, faithless, and unspiritual.
 What

-happened to some of the children of Israel as a result of their opposition to
+happened to some of the children of Israel as a result of

-And a fire was kindled in their company; the flame burned up the wicked.”
+And a fire was kindled in their company; the flame burned up the wicked.
 The result

 was not good.
 The result was a terrible death.
-In the days of the New Testament,
+In the days of the New

-opposing God Himself, and the result will not be good for you either,
+you are opposing God Himself, and the result will not be good for you either,

 spiritually speaking.